 Plan description: - Employees of State organizations as defined in §45-18-25 of the Official Code of Georgia Annotated (O.C.G.A.) are provided OPEB through the State OPEB Fund - a cost-sharing multiple-employer defined benefit postemployment healthcare plan, reported as an employee trust fund and administered by a Board of Community Health (Board).
 Title 45 of the O.C.G.A. assigns the authority to establish and amend the benefit terms of the group health plan to the Board.

 Benefits provided: The State OPEB Fund provides healthcare benefits for retirees and their dependents due under the group health plan for employees of State organizations (including technical colleges) and other entities authorized by law to contract with Department of Community Health (DCH) for inclusion in the plan.
-Retiree medical eligibility is attained when an employee retires and is immediately eligible to draw a retirement annuity from Employees’ Retirement System (ERS), Georgia Judicial Retirement System (JRS), Legislative Retirement System (LRS), Teachers Retirement System (TRS) or Public School Employees Retirement System (PSERS).
+Retiree medical eligibility is attained when an employee retires and is immediately eligible to draw a retirement annuity from one of the State’s retirement plans.
 If elected, dependent coverage starts on the same day as retiree coverage.
 Medicare-eligible retirees are offered Standard and Premium Medicare Advantage plan options.
 Non-Medicare eligible retiree plan options include Health Reimbursement Arrangement (HRA), Health Maintenance Organization (HMO) and a High Deductible Health Plan (HDHP).
 The State OPEB Fund also pays for administrative expenses of the fund.
 By law, no other use of the assets of the State OPEB Fund is permitted.

 Contributions: As established by the Board, the State OPEB Fund is substantially funded on a pay-as-you-go basis; that is, annual cost of providing benefits will be financed in the same year as claims occur.
-Contributions to the State OPEB Fund from the Institution were $2,930,126.00 for the year ended June 30, 2019.
+Contributions to the State OPEB Fund from the College were $XXXXXXX for the year ended June 30, 2021.
 Active employees are not required to contribute to the State OPEB Fund.

 OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

-At June 30, 2019, the Institution reported a liability of $12,449,410.00 for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of June 30, 2018.
-The total OPEB liability used to calculate the net OPEB liability was based on an actuarial valuation as of June 30, 2017.
-An expected total OPEB liability as of June 30, 2018 was determined using standard roll-forward techniques.
-The Institution’s proportion of the net OPEB liability was actuarially determined based on employer contributions during the fiscal year ended June 30, 2018.
-At June 30, 2018, the Institution’s proportion was 0.475970%, which was a decrease of 0.007900% from its proportion measured as of June 30, 2017.
+At June 30, 2021, the College reported a liability of $XXXXXX for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2020.
+The total OPEB liability used to calculate the net OPEB liability was based on an actuarial valuation as of June 30, 2019.
+An expected total OPEB liability as of June 30, 2020 was determined using standard roll-forward techniques.
+The College’s proportion of the net OPEB liability was based on actual member salaries reported to the OPEB plan during the fiscal year ended June 30, 2020.
+At June 30, 2020, the College’s proportion was XXXXX%, which was an increase of 0.XXXXX% from its proportion measured as of June 30, 2019.

-For the year ended June 30, 2019, the Institution recognized a credit to OPEB expense of $778,557.00.
-At June 30, 2019, the Institution reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+For the year ended June 30, 2021, the College recognized OPEB expense of $XXXXXX.
+At June 30, 2021, the College reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:

-The Institution’s contributions subsequent to the measurement date of $2,930,126.00 are reported as deferred outflows of resources and will be recognized as a reduction of the net OPEB liability in the year ended June 30, 2020.
+The College’s contributions subsequent to the measurement date of $XXXXXXX are reported as deferred outflows of resources and will be recognized as a reduction of the net OPEB liability in the year ended June 30, 2022.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to OPEB will be recognized in OPEB expense as follows: